 Top tips on riding safely

-Most regular cyclists would probably agree that riding a bike on roads needs concentration and confidence in equal parts.
-If you’re new to taking to the road, we can help.
+Cycling on the road needs concentration and confidence in equal parts.
+If you’re new to taking to the road, these tips will help you feel safer when you’re out and about.

 The Highway Code is your friend!

-Do get yourself a copy of The Highway Code.
-It’s the official guide for all road users in Britain.
+Do get yourself a copy of The Highway Code – the official guide for all road users in Britain.
 It’s easy to read and lays out all the information about junctions and signalling, roundabouts, crossing the road and of course, road signs.
 It’s available online, or you can buy a copy in most bookshops and supermarkets.

 Drivers are your fellow road users and many ride bikes too!

-Do make eye contact with drivers where you can, so you know they’ve seen you too.
+Do make eye contact with drivers where you can, so you know they’ve seen you.
+Give clear signals so they know where you’re going.
 Acknowledging courtesy from other road users is always appreciated.
 And always remember to ride a car door’s width away from parked cars.

-All cyclists can now benefit from Bikeability training which aims to make cyclists more confident and safer at riding in traffic.
-The courses take place on quiet local roads, and cover the basics of riding on roads with traffic.
+All cyclists can now benefit from Bikeability training which aims to make you more confident and safer when riding in traffic.
+The courses take place on quiet local roads, and cover all the basics you need.

 Check out Take Care on Your Bike – some hints and tips for safe cycling.